taditti/RobotPath/README.md

 pip install -e .
 ```

-Note 1: OpenAI baselines will install gym which needs MuJuco license.
-We do not need MuJuco so just remove the words: "mujoco,robotics" from "setup.py" before running the above command.
+Note 1: OpenAI baselines will install gym which needs MuJoco license.
+We do not need MuJoco so just remove the words: "mujoco,robotics" from "setup.py" before running the above command.

 Note 2: Atary module of gym cannot be installed on windows.
 So remove the word: "Atari" from "setup.py" before running it.